totem-tech/documentation/information/overview-token-2.md

 > The simple solution to this accounting problem would have been if everybody just accepted USD as payment instead of Yen or Euro, then there would be no exchange rate differences to account for.
 The end of period Financial Statements would be a simple conversion from USD to GBP at the exchange rate of the date of the period end.

-In Totem Accounting, when we record a transaction in the functional currency of the network - XTX - it also makes it super simple for producing reports in the Presentation Currency.
+In Totem Accounting, when we record a transaction in the functional currency of the network - TOTEM - it also makes it super simple for producing reports in the Presentation Currency.
 You can do the conversion to Presentation Currency in the [Settings Module](/app-docs/settings.md) of the App.

-**In the next section we see how XTX is valued as a Unit of Account.**
+**In the next section we see how TOTEM is valued as a Unit of Account.**